What are the open call dates?

 - Did you use the current template?
 All proposals have to be based on the current proposal template available on the website.

 - Is your proposal complete?
-Have you completed all mandatory questions?
+Have you completed all the mandatory questions?

 - Does your proposal answer all requests/comments?
 Proposals should be precise, concise and should answer to requested questions.
 Omitting requested information will almost certainly lead to lower scores in the evaluation.